PhD, Management Science, Massachusetts Institute of Technology

 He has been a member of the editorial boards of several prestigious scholarly journals, including Operations Research, Transportation Science, and Production and Operations Management.

-Assad was a co-founder of that produced routing software and provided services in distribution problems, which was sold subsequently.
+Assad was a co-founder of a company that produced routing software and provided services in distribution problems, which was sold subsequently.
 In his research or consulting activities, he has worked on a variety of operations and distribution problems with such major U.S. corporations as DuPont, UPS, Federal Express, IBM, and analyzed operational issues for the Federal Aviation Administration, the Census Bureau, the U.S. Postal Service, the U.S. Army, the American Red Cross and the U.S. Transportation and Energy departments.

 As a result of these activities, Assad founded (and subsequently sold) a company that produced routing and distribution software.